rvbug/neovim/README.md

 Neovim as IDE

 # Introduction
-Neovim is brilliant modal editor and blazingly fast!
-This repo helps you get started with using Neovim and provide flexibilty to customise it the way you want.
+Neovim is brilliant, blazingly fast, highly configurable modal editor!
+It is fork of VIM This repo helps you get started with using Neovim and provide flexibilty to customise it the way you want.

 Here's the snapshot of my configuration in action.

 < My Neovim IDE - Screenshot/Video goes here >

-# Pre-requisites
 Before you go down this path, there are few things to keep in mind :

 1. This is going to be challenging .. but what's the fun if it's easy.